The meaning of global expansion

 Take a look at the launch of American retail giant Walmart in Germany in the 1990s.
 Although Germans were used to big box retail, Walmart failed to identify nuances in Germany’s restrictive operating hours, employment laws and additional bureaucracy for international companies.
 Tie that in with a failure to match up to German shopping habits (like the ‘greeters’ at the front of the store that Germans found quite off-putting), and the global expansion failed catastrophically.

-Just because a product or service performs exceptionally well in the home market, it doesn’t mean the appetite will be the same in the target market.
+Just because a product or service performs exceptionally well in the home market, it doesn’t mean the appetite will be the same in other international markets.

 And even if your employees in your home country are happy with their working conditions, employees in another country may expect something different – or the law dictates they need to be different.

-One of the best options is to work with a local expert, often known as an Employer of Record, to identify the potential pitfalls and solutions to your goals and the restrictions/opportunities available in your target country.
+One of the best options is to work with a local expert, often known as an Employer of Record, to identify the potential pitfalls, restrictions, opportunities and strategic advantages available in your target country.
 They’ll also manage the administration and hiring of staff in your target market, meaning you can focus on the operational side of your global expansion.

 A great tip is to use a simple SWOT analysis framework to identify the Strengths, Weaknesses, Opportunities and Threats of entering a new country or territory.
 This means you can then identify any issues before you’ve invested any serious capital.